ALTERNATIVE HEALING TREATMENTS

 The Role of Manual Lymphatic Drainage in Fybromyalgia

-Manual Lymphatic Drainage for cosmetic/orthopedic Surgery
+Manual Lymphatic Drainage for cosmetic, reconstructive and other surgical procedures

 Manual Lymphatic Drainage Therapy is a highly effective treatment both prior to any cosmetic, reconstructive or other surgical procedures, and after.